-Equities trading on the PSE starts at 9:30 a.m. and ends at 12:00 p.m. for the morning session, and resumes at 1:30 pm and ends at 3:30 pm for the afternoon session, with a ten-minute extension during which transactions may be conducted, provided that they are executed at the last traded price and are only for the purpose of completing unfinished orders.
+Equities trading on the PSE starts at 9:30 a.m. and ends at 12:00 noon for the morning session, and resumes at 1:00 pm and ends at 3:00 pm for the afternoon session, with a ten-minute extension during which transactions may be conducted, provided that they are executed at the last traded price and are only for the purpose of completing unfinished orders.
 Trading days are Monday to Friday, except legal and special holidays and days when the BSP clearing house is closed.
-However, with the implementation of the community quarantine measures in Metro Manila, beginning 16 March 2020 and until further notice, the PSE has implemented shortened trading hours to end at 1:00 p.m.
+However, with the implementation of the community quarantine measures in Metro Manila, beginning 16 March 2020 and until recently, the PSE has implemented shortened trading hours to end at 1:00 p.m.
+Beginning on March 1, 2022, trading hours have resumed its full-day five (5) hour schedule.